Jump to section

 Eye infection with inflammation of the conjunctiva (also called pink eye or red eye) is a common condition in dogs.
 Newborn puppies are especially prone to developing conjunctivitis at about two weeks of age, shortly before or shortly after their eyes first open.
-Bacteria acquired from the mother during the birth process spread to the eye which is unable to properly flush itself at that age.
+Bacteria acquired from the mother during the birth process spreads to the eye which is unable to properly flush itself at that age.
 As the bacteria reproduce and grow in numbers, the eye becomes infected and swollen, often exuding a thick purulent discharge.
-Most conditions are treatable if caught early, but delayed treatment can result in complications and vision loss.
+Most conditions are treatable if caught early, but delayed treatment can result in complications and even vision loss.

 Newborn dogs sometimes develop an eye infection during the first few weeks of life, before their eyes are fully open.
 Bacteria multiply behind the eyelid causing infection, swollen eyelids, and discharge of pus.
 In veterinary terms, this is called Neonatal Conjunctivitis or Neonatal Ophthalmia.